honeycombio/academy-browser-instrumentation-course/content-scripts/video-automatic-instrumentation-web.md

 ---

+Notes:
+- Remember, they have to run `npm install` in their React folder first.
+- FE developers want to run and stop in development mode.
+- Consider various methods for importing API keys.

 ### [Visual] Title screen: "Automatic Instrumentation: See More with Less Setup"
 **[Audio]**
 Meet Jess — a frontend engineer who is working on a web application called Meminator.
 She wants to see full-stack traces in Honeycomb.